 The tip-toe pose is a balancing pose in which a soul-feeling of centering in the heart as well as a lengthening of the spine are experienced.
 It is also called prapadāsana.

 Start in a seated position and come onto your toes in a squatting position.
-Straighten your spine gently and… …check the thighs are parallel to the floor.
+Straighten your spine gently and check if the thighs are parallel to the floor.
 In a second step the arms are gliding upwards…